Mechanisms for belief elicitation without ground truth: Mechanisms

-\textbf{Common priors and posteriors:} \textcite{witkowski_learning_2013} show that the common prior in Peer-Prediction must not be known if the information of interest is binary.
-If subjects only report a binary state, the prior can theoretically be estimated from the reports themselves, given a sufficient sample size of reports.
-The authors also develop a "divergence-based-BTS", which penalizes inconsistency between predictions of others reports and own beliefs (\cite{radanovic_incentives_2014}, \cite{radanovic_incentives_2015}).
-This mechanism does not require binary signals, large crowds or common priors. \textcite{radanovic_incentives_2016} extend the peer prediction mechanism by relaxing the common posterior assumption, replacing it with a weaker condition.
-The authors also find that if the pool of subjects is confronted with sufficiently many questions the common prior can be estimated and thus the principal need not know it up ahead (\cite{radanovic_incentives_2016}).
-When the number of subjects and questions goes to infinity, one can also relax the weaker common posterior assumption (\cite{radanovic_incentivizing_2015}). \textcite{goel_personalized_2020} show that a version of this mechanism can exploit covariance across multiple questions, which makes it theoretically applicable for purely idiosyncratic estimations, such as incentivizing the honest statement of personal height and gender. \textcite{richardson_peer_2024} discuss a new class of peer-prediction mechanisms that further relax some assumptions.
+\textbf{Common priors and posteriors:} \textcite{witkowski_learning_2013} show that the common prior in Peer-Prediction need not be known if the information of interest is binary.
+If respondents only make binary reports, the prior can theoretically be estimated from the reports themselves, given a sufficient sample size of reports.
+The authors also develop a \say{divergence-based-BTS}, which penalizes inconsistency between predictions of others' reports and the own reported belief \parencite{radanovic_incentives_2014, radanovic_incentives_2015}.
+This mechanism does not require binary reports, large crowds, or common priors. \textcite{radanovic_incentives_2016} extend the Peer-Prediction mechanism by relaxing the common prior and common posterior assumption.
+However, this requires multiple questions \parencite{radanovic_incentives_2015}.
+They call this mechanism the Peer Truth Serum (PTS).
+The PTS has also been subjected to preliminary empirical trials \parencite{radanovic_incentives_2016}. \textcite{radanovic_incentives_2016} use a modified version of the mechanism to implement a peer-grading scheme in a real-world class.
+Similarly, \textcite{timko_incentive_2023} collect self-report data from clickworkers.
+Both studies use a treatment group in which the \say{basic features} of the mechanism are conveyed.
+Although the authors check for comprehension, it is not clear whether participants understood the mechanism itself.
+Both studies find that the mechanism slightly but significantly improves data quality. \textcite{goel_personalized_2020} show that a version of this mechanism can exploit covariance across multiple questions, which makes it theoretically applicable to purely idiosyncratic estimations, such as incentivizing the honest statement of personal height and gender.